-Following speakers and panelist have already confirmed their to contribute
+Following speaker and panelists have already confirmed their participation:

-On the 21st of May, after the morning session of presentations and case studies and the international CEO panel, the second half of the day, a "World Cafe workshop" will be held.
+After the morning session of case studies and the international executive panel, the second half of the day, a Open Space workshop will be held.

-With expert facilitation and the participation of the presenters and panellists, this workshop will utilise break-out rooms to concentrate on the questions that delegates will need to answer in their own businesses.
+With expert facilitation and the participation of the presenters and panelists, this workshop will utilise break-out rooms to create the fundament for 'content plus' business models around customer interests.

 The forum is designed to maximise the exchange of expertise.
 And, just as at the inaugural forum, places will be limited to facilitate this process.